nayeonshin/nayeonshin.github.io/_posts/2021-05-22-reflections-on-stanford-code-in-place-2021.md

 # Summary

 No summary.
 My experience with this program is too good to be summarized with a few words, so please read this post till the end. 😉 This is probably going to be a long post.
-At the end, I've written down my honest thoughts and feelings about my experience.
+I'm going to write down as many things as possible, from how I got into the program and what I think about the program.
+At the end, I've included my honest thoughts and feelings about my experience.
 Spoiler: Being a Section Leader was really, really difficult or me.

 # What's Stanford Code in Place?

 > A free, human-centric, intro-to-coding course in the time of COVID-19

 [Stanford Code in Place](https://codeinplace.stanford.edu/) (often abbreviated as "CiP" or "CIP") is a free, 5-week-long coding program hosted by Stanford University, which was created in response to the COVID-19 lockdown.
 It is the first half of CS106A: Programming Methodology, which is a introductory level Computer Science course at Stanford taken by hundreds of Stanford students every year.
 Anyone from any countries who's 18 years old or older can join the program, either as a Section Leader (if you have a programming background) or student.
 By "a programming background," I mean that if you know the fundamental concepts in Computer Science , such as variables, if/else statements, loops (If you have them, you can pick up Python quickly even if you haven't used it before), you're eligible to become a Section Leader.
+There were roughly about 1000 Section Leaders and 10000 students this year, I think.
+(I'm not sure.)
 More information is on their website (Please click on the "Stanford Code in Place" hyperlink in the beginning of this paragraph).

 # Why learn to code?